 To keep the optimal tire pressure of your Vespa you should check the pressure at least every month.
 The best time to do so is when the tires are still cold.
 For instance just before a long drive.

 Generally speaking, every petrol station has a pressure gauge (bar/psi) and air pump.
 If you prefer to check the tire pressure at home then there are many gadgets you can get.
-There is even one that even inflates the tire to its correct pressure in no time.
+There are ones that even inflate the tire to its correct pressure in no time.
+These are extremely convenient and there are many affordable types to choose from.

 So how should you check the tire pressure on your Vespa?